French strike pits workers vs government as inflation bites | Business

 - France

+Thousands also took to the streets on Sunday to march against rising prices.

+Taxi driver Mohamed Mahrouk said he was fed up with both the strikers and the government for failing to reach a deal that officials have promised within a week to end disruptions.

-Just one in two trains were running Tuesday in the southern region rail network, causing delays during morning rush hour.
+“It's been two weeks,” Mahrouk said while queuing for fuel at a Paris gas station.
+“It's starting to be too long now … a solution needs to be found.”
+Meanwhile, just one in two trains were running on Tuesday in the southern region rail network, causing delays during morning rush hour.
 There were reports of disruptions on high-speed trains in the north, as well as on the Eurostar and the inter-city trains linking France with Spain.

+Similar protests have erupted around Europe in recent months as people complain about the impact of inflation, causing disruptions like cancelled flights and trains.

 Strikers demanded higher wages from the windfall profits of energy companies that have seen high oil and gas prices as Russia's war in Ukraine aggravates an energy crisis.

-But the CGT rejected the deal, holding out for a 10% pay rise and called on other unions to support their demands, seek their own pay increases and join the protests after the government ordered some workers to return to work.
+But the CGT rejected the deal, holding out for a 10 per cent pay rise and called on other unions to support their demands, seek their own pay increases and join the protests after the government ordered some workers to return to work.

 The government of President Emmanuel Macron is losing patience with strikers, who have gathered support by his political rivals on the left.

+Inflation has risen around the world as economies rebounded from the COVID-19 pandemic and then got worse as Russia's invasion of Ukraine sent food and fuel prices soaring.

-French inflation has hit 6.2%, which is the lowest among the 19 countries that use the euro currency, according to the European Union's statistics agency Eurostat.
-In comparison, Estonia saw consumer prices soar 24% last month from a year earlier, while the Netherlands' rate was 17% and the eurozone as a whole was 10%.
+French inflation has hit 6.2 per cent, which is the lowest among the 19 countries that use the euro currency, according to the European Union's statistics agency Eurostat.
+In comparison, Estonia saw consumer prices soar 24 per cent last month from a year earlier, while the Netherlands' rate was 17 per cent and the eurozone as a whole was 10 per cent.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)